karbburn/PathPricer/README.md

 ## Why This Matters

 For a quant interviewing desk: P&L attribution and implied volatility solving are daily workflows, not academic exercises.
-This project implements those workflows end-to-end — analytical pricing, Monte Carlo simulation, root-finding, Greeks, calibration — in a single coherent application.
+This project implements those workflows end-to-end (analytical pricing, Monte Carlo simulation, root-finding, Greeks, calibration) in a single coherent application.

-For a general audience: Options are everywhere in finance — from employee stock grants to pension fund hedging.
+For a general audience: Options are everywhere in finance, from employee stock grants to pension fund hedging.
 This application makes the pricing mechanics visible and interactive, showing how professional trading desks evaluate risk and value financial instruments.

 ---